top of page

 Stakeholder Needs

-Increase patient engagement with test results to support retention and repeat testing
+• Increase engagement with results to drive retention

-Maintain clinical accuracy and regulatory compliance while improving usability
+• Maintain clinical accuracy and compliance while improving usability

-Enable a digital-first patient experience aligned with long-term product growth
+• Enable a digital-first experience aligned with long-term growth

 User Flow Mapping